Understanding Neural Networks and Individual Neuron Importance via Information-Ordered Cumulative Ablation: Understanding Neural Networks and Individual Neuron Importance via Cumulative Ablation

-We chose cumulative ablation over the ablation of single neurons because most NNs used in practice (and in our experiments) are highly overparameterized and hence often exhibit high levels of redundancy.
-Ablating single neurons therefore has often only negligible effect on classification performance and hence fails to yield meaningful insights about the relation between the importance of the neuron for classification and its properties such as class selectivity.
-Cumulative ablation often has a greater impact on classification performance than the summed impact of single neuron ablation, as was also observed in~\cite{Meyes_Ablation} for pairs of neurons.
-We thus believe that cumulative ablation is a more powerful tool to study the connection between class selectivity/information and neuron importance for classification.

-Following~\cite{Deepmind_Cats}, we perform ablation to zero, i.e., we replace the output of each ablated neuron by zero.
-In few cases, we observed that ablation to the mean, i.e., replacing the output of each ablated neuron by its mean value on the training set, led to slightly increased robustness against cumulative ablation.
-We briefly discuss a selection of these cases in Appendix~\ref{app:bias_balancing}.
+Following~\cite{Deepmind_Cats}, we perform ablation to zero, i.e., we replace the output of each ablated neuron by zero, in order to make our results and conclusions comparable.
+In a few cases, we observed that ablation to the mean, i.e., replacing the output of each ablated neuron by its mean value on the training set, led to slightly increased robustness against cumulative ablation.